 Regarded as the birthplace of American democracy, historic Philadelphia is one of America's most beautiful cities which merges the buzz of a big city with the charm of a small town.
 Founded by William Penn and nurtured by Benjamin Franklin, history buffs can celebrate the past while art lovers and die hard sport fans will also find much to adore in the City of Brotherly Love.

 There's probably no better starting point than the historical square mile of cobbled-streets that incorporate Independence National Historical Park.
-Here you'll find Independence Hall, the redbrick building where in 1776 the Founding Fathers came together to sign the Declaration of Independence and 11 years later representatives from a dozen states laid the framework for the US Constitution.
+Its centrepiece is the UNESCO World Heritage listed Independence Hall, the redbrick building where in 1776 the Founding Fathers came together to sign the Declaration of Independence and 11 years later representatives from a dozen states laid the framework for the US Constitution.
 Also here is the Liberty Bell, which used to adorn the State House, but now resides across from Independence Hall.

 The Benjamin Franklin Parkway, modelled after Paris' Champs Elysees, boasts some of the city's most acclaimed museums, including the Philadelphia Museum of Art, the Rodin Museum, the Franklin Institute and the Barnes Foundation.
 As well as an astounding art collection within more than 200 galleries, the Philadelphia Museum of Art is also the location of the Rocky Statue and the Rocky Steps – better known as the Art Museum Steps.
 Making an iconic trip up the steps is regarded as a rite of passage, particularly for first time visitors!